-Sole has become one of the most popular names in home fitness.
-They offer a lot of great cardio machines to choose from, but it’s probably their treadmills that are most responsible for their growing success.
+Sole has become one of the most popular names in home fitness and even though they offer a lot of great cardio machines to choose from, it’s probably their treadmills that are most responsible for their growing success.

 And that’s because Sole treadmills have earned a reputation for being amongst the best in their respective price ranges.